mohammedhrima/map_generator_so_long_42/README.md

 to generate a map run the following command: \
-  make H=100 W=100 C=5
+  make H=100 W=100

   H: Height of the map \
   W: Width of the map \
-  C: maximum number of collectible \
   \
   then check the file map.ber and copy the map
   \
   \
-  this program generate random maps I've tried to make them valids as much as possible
+  this program generate random valid maps